adamlsd/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 We also suggest that a keyword such as `using this typename< delete > for concept return` exist to explicitly disable constraint replacers from being implicitly generated for a function.

-With these rules and a sensible set of defaults we should be able to make most existing code play well with this overload resolution scheme and constraint propagation.
+With these rules providing a sensible set of defaults we should be able to make most existing code play well with this overload resolution scheme and constraint propagation.
 We suggest that while all of these implied constraint replacers could be useful, the very useful ones are those deduced from templates, and the most useful will be those deduced from concept definitions.